jsdclxvi/Reforestation/README.md

-## Why was the broom late for the meeting?
-He overswept.
+## What's the difference between a hippo and a zippo?
+One is really heavy, the other is a little lighter.